 Budget tradeoffs: which of the three landmarks gives the most value?

 The best value depends on what you count as “seeing it.”
-For many travelers, the strongest free-value pick is the landmark with the richest public viewing options, because you can get recognizable photos and atmosphere without paying for special access.
+For many travelers, the strongest free-value option is the landmark with the richest public viewing choices, because you can get recognizable photos and atmosphere without paying for special access.

-If you care about an interior experience, the landmark that offers a straightforward standard entry without needing lots of add-ons can be the best single paid splurge.
-In contrast, if your budget is tight mainly because of transport time and complexity, the landmark where you can plan an efficient route and combine viewpoints on the same day may feel like the cheapest overall day out.
+If you care most about the interior experience, the landmark that offers straightforward standard entry without requiring many add-ons can be the best single paid splurge.
+By contrast, if your budget is tight mainly because transport takes time and adds complexity, the landmark where you can plan an efficient route and combine viewpoints in one day may feel like the cheapest overall outing.